Cuban intervention in Angola: U.S. response

 On 3 December 1975, in a meeting with officials from the U.S. and China including Deng Xiaoping (Vice Premier and deputy of Mao Zedong), Qiao Guanhua (Foreign Minister), President Gerald Ford, Henry Kissinger (Secretary of State/Foreign Minister), Brent Scowcroft (Assistant to the President for NSA) and George H. W. Bush (Chief of U.S. Liaison Office in Peking) international issues were discussed, one of them being Angola.
 Although China had supported the MPLA in the past, they now sided with the FNLA and UNITA.
-China was especially concerned about African sensitivities and pride and considered South African involvement as the primary and relative complex problem.
+China was especially concerned about African sensitivities and pride and considered South African involvement as the primary and relatively complex problem.
 Kissinger responded, that the U.S. is prepared to "push out South Africa as soon as an alternative military force can be created".
 It is in this meeting that President Ford told the Chinese: "We had nothing to do with the South African involvement, and we will take action to get South Africa out, provided a balance can be maintained for their not being in".
 He also said that he had approved US$35 million more (in support of the north) above what had been done before.
 They discussed and agreed who should support the FNLA or UNITA by which means and in what manner taking into account the sensitivities of the neighbouring countries.

 It was only when the U.S. administration asked Congress for US$28 million for IAFEATURE that Congress really paid attention to the events in Angola.
 By then "the evidence of the South African invasion was overwhelming and the stench of US-collusion with Pretoria hung in the air.
 Worse, the growing numbers of Cuban troops had derailed the CIA's plans and the administration seemed at a loss what to do next."
 The money was not approved and on 20 December 1975, the U.S. Senate passed an amendment banning covert assistance to anti-Communist forces and curtailing CIA involvement in Angola.
 Later that winter, an amendment to the foreign aid bill sponsored by Dick Clark extended the ban.
 (Clark Amendment) The U.S. administration resorted to other means of support for FNLA and UNITA of which one was raising mercenaries.
 The CIA initiated a covert programme to recruit Brazilians and Europeans to fight in the north of Angola.
 Altogether they managed to enlist around 250 men, but by the time meaningful numbers arrived in January 1975 the campaign in the north was all but over.
 Other ways of continued support for the FNLA and UNITA were through South Africa and other U.S. allied states such as Israel and Morocco.